Complex oscillations in the delayed Fitzhugh-Nagumo equation: Complex dynamics of the delayed FitzHugh-Nagumo system

 We have shown that $x_w(t)$ is one of two types: either a fixed point or a periodic orbit.
 In the limit $\eps\to 0$, the slow dynamics is therefore written, using equation~\eqref{eq:slowdynamics}, as an implicit system depending on the temporal average of the fast variable

 In the case of a stationary behavior of the fast subsystem, this quantity is precisely equal to the value of the fixed point, and in the case of a periodic activity of period $T$, this quantity is equal to the average of the cycle $\frac 1 T \int_0^T x_{w}(s)\,ds$.
-Therefore, at the slow timescale, introducing the delay has the effect of modifying the slow manifold by adding to the stationary solution manifold a branch related to stable periodic orbits of the fast system.
+Therefore, in the slow timescale, introducing the delay has the effect of modifying the slow manifold by adding to the stationary solution manifold a branch related to stable periodic orbits of the fast system.

-In that view, the slow manifold can be seen as the union of the critical manifold and the average value of $x$ on the cycles.
+{From this point of view}, the slow manifold can be seen as the union of the critical manifold and the average value of $x$ {along} the cycles.
 It is depicted in Figure~\ref{fig:BurstExplained}.
 It present folds that are associated to the saddle-node bifurcations and to the fold of limit cycles of the fast system (see section~\ref{sec:fastHopf}).
 Along the branch of fixed points, we also find changes of stability due to the presence of Hopf bifurcations.

 On that manifold, the slow variable $y(\theta)$ evolves depending on the relative position of the manifold compared to the parameter $a$: $y$ is increasing when $m(y(\theta),\tau)>a$ and decreasing otherwise.
-When the slow dynamics reaches one of these extremal value of the slow attractive manifold, a fast switch will occur, depicted in this figure by black vertical line with double arrows.
+When the slow dynamics reaches one of these extremal {values} of the slow attractive manifold, a fast switch will occur, depicted in this figure by {the} black vertical line with double arrows.